afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w2-notes.md

 - Once again, we define our distance function to quantify the similarity of two feature descriptors.
 We also fix a maximum distance threshold Delta for acceptable matches.

-- Then, for every feature in image one, we compute the distance to each feature in image two and store the shortest distance or nearest neighbor as the most likely match.
+- Then, for every feature in image one, we compute the distance to each feature in image 2  and store the shortest distance or nearest neighbor as the most likely match.

 **Feature Matching**